FarronF/limerick-council-meetings/meetings/2017/10/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 12th September 2017.md

 suggested that the District Members pass a related resolution.

-• The introduction of CCTV cameras.---
+• The introduction of CCTV cameras.
+---
 2

 • The introduction of traffic calming measures at an estimated cost of €178,000